 Even if you have nothing to hide, there are 7 common mistakes or features of your tax returns that will raise red flags for the assessors at HMRC.

 Filing your tax returns late is never a good thing.
 In addition to potential fines, not having an explanation can become a serious cause of concern for Revenue and Customs.
 Sending returns in by the deadline lets them know you are cooperative and compliant with the HMRC’s rules.

 We all make mistakes now and then, but if they keep regularly popping up on your tax returns, it’s likely the HMRC will want to know why.
-Tax returns can be extremely complicated so it always pays to use qualified accountant like the team here at Simon Cooper to make sure everything is filled in correctly.
+Tax returns can be extremely complicated so it always pays to use qualified accountant like the team here at Smart Team to make sure everything is filled in correctly.

 - Your financial figures not match industry norms